intranda/goobi-plugin-step-transcription/README.md

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is a step Plugin for Goobi workflow to allow the simple transcription of fulltexts per page without word coordinates.
+This is a step Plugin for Goobi workflow to allow the simple transcription of the content of each single page.
+Please notice that this plugin does not allow assigning coordinates to words or characters.

 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.